brightsunp/50-coding-interview-questions/README.md

 # 50-coding-interview-questions
 > Don't do another coding interview...
 Until you've mastered these 50 whiteboarding questions.
-> <p align='right'>&mdash;Sam Gavis-Hughson, founder of Byte by Byte</p>
+> <p align='center'>&mdash;Sam Gavis-Hughson, founder of Byte by Byte</p>

 You can subscribe these problems from [here](https://www.byte-by-byte.com/50-questions/).
 Really appreciate it to [Sam](https://www.byte-by-byte.com/about/).

 ## Guide
-Developing a systematic approach to each problem as follows:
+Learn how to develop a systematic approach to each problem as follows:

 ### 1. Understand the problem
 Understanding exactly what is being asked is critical to your success.
 Ask any clarifying questions necessary.
 Look at the input and figure out how that resulted in the given output.
 If you see any obvious problem areas or edge cases, add in your own example.
 Based on the input and output, what should be the signature of your function?